isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Access & Vendors.md

 - We cannot meet with them to explain how the product works
 - Any queries from a vendor should be directed to the agency representative, then asked to us by the officer.

+##### Can I restrict editing access to specific pages?
+No you cannot.
+All Isomer users have edit access to all pages on an Isomer website.